 It was my English colleague-friend who told me about the meromictic lake in Penang State Park.

 I can’t remember now why I contacted him in the first place.
-Or did he reply an old email or something when I was already in Penang?
-Anyhow, I was already in Penang for the street art when he told me about it.
+Or perhaps it came about because he replied an old email or something when I was already in Penang?
+Anyhow, I was in Penang for its street art when he told me about it.
 He had discovered the lake hiking in the forest and thought to mention it to me.
 You know, since I was going there.

 A meromictic lake?
 In Malaysia?
 Of course, being a nature nerd, I had to go see it too.

 A meromictic lake is a lake which has two layers of water feeding into it, that do not mix.
 Typically the bottom layer is more saline than the top (otherwise the top would be denser, and there will inevitably be mixing as the top layer sinks down).
 This phenomenon results in a lake with a sharp halocline, or saline gradient, separating the two parts.

 It’s pretty cool.
 I mean, it’s not like it’s visible to the naked eye, but nonetheless pretty cool.

 I suspected that the one in the State Park was probably going to be due to the lake being fed both by incoming sea tide, as well as a freshwater creek.
 But it surely needed to be fairly smooth, almost laminar flow for those competing streams not to disturb the stratification.
 Unless the lake was big, but it didn’t seem likely.
 I mean, Penang is a pretty small island.
 I don’t remember big lakes mentioned for Penang in geography class.

 Getting to Penang State Park

 I took the Hop-On Hop-Off tourist bus to get to Penang State Park (Taman Negara Pulau Pinang, in the local language).
 It was not a long ride, though it was nearly the last stop on the route.